16 Great Dane Mixes: An Overview (with Pictures)

 But they still need long daily walks, as well as plenty of time to run and play in a big yard or at the dog park.
 The bottom line is that nobody could ask for a better dog companion than a Great Dane for their family of any size.
 Great Danes are also bred with many other types of dogs and produce a variety of loyal, caring, and worthy pets.
 Keep reading to learn more about the most popular Great Dane mixes and Great Dane lookalikes.

-The 16 Best Great Dane Mixes:
+The 16 Best Great Dane Mixes

 1. The Great Danesky (Great Dane x Husky Mix)

-A crossbreed of the Great Dane and Siberian Husky, this stout dog wants to work for their living.
+A crossbreed of the Great Dane and Siberian Husky, this stout dog wants to work for a living.
 They’ll pull sleds and small trailers, help their owners hunt, and be more than happy to hit the agility course in the backyard.
 These are huge dogs that could be calm and gentle when taking after their Great Dane parent or hyper and active if taking after their Siberian Husky parent.
 All in all, this is a fun Great Dane mix!